 Through a multiple-mapping solution viewed on a webbased tracking portal, the position of the tracking device can be located within metres.
 Each unique user has access to the ZTS portal, enabling them to view the real-time location and where the cargo has been.

 In under a few minutes, the container tracking device is attached to the container doors by three powerful magnets.
 No tools are needed for installation.
 Real-time logistics data is available as soon as the device has been installed.

-The client may store documentation such as packing list, bill of lading and sanitary certificates in the web-based application, which may be retrieved with a password from the client's agent at the destination.
+The client may store documentation such as a packing list, bill of lading and sanitary certificates in the web-based application.
+The information may be retrieved with a password from the client's agent at the destination.

 ZTS enables identification of chokepoints in the supply chain - where cargo is likely to be misplaced at terminals or delayed.
 Therefore, it also allows users to reduce safety stocks, which are the inventories that exceed normal needs and are used as a buffer against shipment delays.

 Real-time information on what is happening with shipments and a reliable alarm system to report adverse incidents gives users control over the situation, and enables effective and prompt reaction for damage control if necessary, such as reshipping.